×

 What is a typical expat home or apartment like in Italy?

 "A typical expat home or apartment in Italy is usually situated in a cosmopolitan area with easy access to local attractions and amenities.
 Expat homes and apartments typically offer welcoming open-spaced layouts with modern appliances and amenities that enhance the traditional Italian lifestyle.
 Although the interiors may need some updating, wooden flooring and high ceilings are often a feature of expat homes and apartments in Italy.
-Most expat residences feature balconies overlooking views of the surrounding city or countryside," said one expat in Italy.
+Most expat residences feature balconies overlooking views of the surrounding city or countryside," replied a member in Italy.

 I am a language immersion traveler—after a Gap Year in Australia, I began working to encourage this experience in my own country: Italy!